bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Add iconSize property to Theme and update components - 07/19/2025
+Added a new iconSize property to the Theme object that follows the same pattern as the existing spacing property.
+The iconSize property uses a CSS variable (--icon-size) that clamps from 24px to 42px between viewport widths of 600w and 1440w.
+Updated all components in the project to use this new property instead of hardcoded icon sizes:
+1. Updated Icon.kt to use Theme.iconSize in preview(), render(), and cssRules() methods
+2. Marked the size parameter in Icon constructor as deprecated with a message to use Theme.iconSize
+3. Updated NavLink.kt to use Theme.iconSize for the icon size
+4. Updated EditorScaffold.kt to use Theme.iconSize for the menu icon size

+This change improves consistency across the application by centralizing icon sizing in the Theme object, similar to how spacing is handled.
+Icons will now scale responsively based on viewport width, providing better visual hierarchy and readability across different screen sizes.

 ## Remove hardcoded drawer logic and move to components - 07/18/2025
 Removed all hardcoded logic for opening/closing the bottom and regular drawers in the Editor object and moved it to their respective components.
 The implementation includes:
 1. Added toggle() method to the Drawer component to handle opening/closing the drawer and updating the menu icon